MaryamHamad/ALFO/README.md

 **Light Field Over-segmentation** :
 Please find the results video for real and synthetic 4D light field images in the file entitled Alfo.mp4

+**Full paper**
+you can find the full paper published in IEEE Access journal in https://ieeexplore.ieee.org/abstract/document/9541394